Environment

 Main focuses of Norðurál’s actions:

-- Implementation of protective procedures: Processes in investment projects and maintenance work take into account avoiding disruption of sensitive ecosystems and minimizing the impact on the biosphere in the vicinity of the smelter.
+• Implementation of protective procedures: Processes in investment projects and maintenance work consider avoiding disruption of sensitive ecosystems and minimizing the impact on the biosphere in the vicinity of the smelter.

-- Design and appearance of structures: Emphasis is placed on ensuring that buildings and structures fit well into the environment and landscape.
-Special attention has been paid to color selection, appearance and location with regard to the visual impact on nature and the coastline of Hvalfjörður.
+• Design and appearance of structures: Emphasis is placed on ensuring that buildings and structures fit well into the environment and landscape.
+Special attention has been paid to color selection, appearance, and location regarding the visual impact on nature and the coastline of Hvalfjörður.

-- Minimization of noise and light pollution: Technical and operational measures have been implemented to keep noise to a minimum.
-Lighting has also been controlled to have the least impact on the surrounding area and wildlife, for example by using direct and subtle lighting instead of overhead lights.
+• Minimization of noise and light pollution: Technical and operational measures have been implemented to keep noise to a minimum.
+Lighting has also been controlled to have the least impact on the surrounding area and wildlife.

 Targets related to biodiversity and ecosystems E4-4